Preselection Bandits: Further experiments for the Pre-Bandit problem

 \section{Further experiments for the Pre-Bandit problem}

 In this section, we provide further experiments on synthetic data for the two variants of the Pre-Bandit problem.

-\paragraph{Restricted Pre-Bandit problem} First, we present two additional scenarios of the simulation study in Section \ref{sec_experiments} for the restricted Pre-Bandit problem.
-In particular, we investigate the performance of the following algorithms, which were also analyzed in Section \ref{sec_experiments}, for the restricted Pre-Bandit problem: \begin{itemize} \item TRCB: The TRCB algorithm in Algorithm \ref{algo_explore_exploit} with $\Cshrink = 7 \cdot 10^{-5} $ and $\skillmin=0.02$ (here as a parameter of the algorithm). \item UCB-Oracle: UCB-type algorithm of \cite{agrawal2016near} with knowledge of the best arm in advance and revenues are estimated by the score parameter estimates (in short $\hat r = \hat \skill$). \item UCB-Sampling: UCB-type algorithm of \cite{agrawal2016near} without knowledge of the best arm in advance (sampled with MNL probability among the three best) and $\hat r = \hat \skill$. \item TS-Oracle: The Thompson sampling algorithm of \cite{agrawal2017thompson} (Algorithm 1) with knowledge of the best arm in advance and $\hat r = \hat \skill$. \item TS-Sampling: The Thompson sampling algorithm of \cite{agrawal2017thompson} (Algorithm 1) without knowledge of the best arm in advance (sampled with MNL probability among the three best) and $\hat r = \hat \skill$. \item TS-Oracle-Corr: Correlated Thompson sampling algorithm of \cite{agrawal2017thompson} (Algorithm 2) with knowledge of the best arm in advance and $\hat r = \hat \skill$.
+\paragraph{Restricted Pre-Bandit problem (larger number of arms)} First, we present two additional scenarios of the simulation study in Section \ref{sec_experiments} for the restricted Pre-Bandit problem with larger numbers of arms $n$ and different preselection sizes $\pullnumber.$ In particular, we investigate the performance of the following algorithms, which were also analyzed in Section \ref{sec_experiments}, for the restricted Pre-Bandit problem: \begin{itemize} \item TRCB: The TRCB algorithm in Algorithm \ref{algo_explore_exploit} with $\Cshrink = 7 \cdot 10^{-5} $ and $\skillmin=0.02$ (here as a parameter of the algorithm). \item UCB-Oracle: UCB-type algorithm of \citet{agrawal2016near} with knowledge of the best arm in advance and revenues are set to be the estimated score parameters (in short $r = \hat \skill$). \item UCB-Sampling: UCB-type algorithm of \citet{agrawal2016near} without knowledge of the best arm in advance (sampled with MNL probability among the three best) and $r = \hat \skill$. \item TS-Oracle: The Thompson sampling algorithm of \citet{agrawal2017thompson} (Algorithm 1) with knowledge of the best arm in advance and $r = \hat \skill$. \item TS-Sampling: The Thompson sampling algorithm of \citet{agrawal2017thompson} (Algorithm 1) without knowledge of the best arm in advance (sampled with MNL probability among the three best) and $r = \hat \skill$. \item TS-Oracle-Corr: Correlated Thompson sampling algorithm of \citet{agrawal2017thompson} (Algorithm 2) with knowledge of the best arm in advance and $r = \hat \skill$.